khshakilahamed/shopping-cart/README.md

 ## Description
 - This project is created with both HTML (with Javascript) and React Template.
+- I have try to keep same implementation concept in both template.
 - For CSS framework I have used TailwindCSS.

 ## Important Links: